 Eggless black forest cake recipe with video.
 This decadently delicious eggless black forest cake is perfectly moist, full of rich chocolate flavour with layers of chocolate sponge, whipped cream & cherries, adorned with chocolate shavings.
 This beautiful black forest cake is the easiest that anyone can bake!
 Yes!
 Anyone!
 No matter you are a beginner or an experienced baker this recipe is the simplest to bake & easier than you think!
 It is perfect for any occasions and celebrations to make your day memorable.

-What is black forest cake
+About black forest cake

 Black forest cake also known as Black Forest gateau, is a classic chocolate sponge cake with cream and cherry filling, based on a German dessert, “Schwarzwälder Kirschtorte” which translates to “Black forest cherry torte”.